 Want to see some learning experience design examples?
 Keep reading.

 An Example of Learning Experience Design at Work

 Let’s see if Lexi the LxD is applying great LxD principles in the following scenario:

-Well-crafted L&D strategies like this one are increasingly playing a pivotal role in optimizing employee performance at major companies.
-The new wave of LxD designers have an opportunity to help companies toss aside stagnant training strategies and invest in employee skill-building and personal and professional growth.
+Well-crafted learning experience design examples like this are increasingly pivotal in optimizing employee performance at major companies.
+The new wave of LxD designers has an opportunity to help companies toss aside stagnant training strategies and invest in employee skill-building and personal and professional growth.

 Coming Together: Learning Technology and Learning Experience Design